-Check the School of Education, Health Professions & Human Development website at www.uhv.edu/edu for additional information.
+Check the School of Education, Health Professions & Human Development website for additional information.

 Transfer of Undergraduate Credit

 The college from which credit is to be transferred must have recognition in some form from the U.S. Department of Education or the Texas Higher Education Coordinating Board.
 The dean of the school of the student's plan, with the advice and consent of the academic advisor of the student's plan, will make the decision concerning the application of transfer credit to the degree program.